SaiSindhuja197/Azure-Arc-enabled-SQL-Server/SQLVM2012.md

     ![](media/min-sqlvm2012.png)

-1. Navigate back to the browser tab where the Azure Portal is open and search for **SQL Server - Azure Arc**.
+1. Navigate to the browser tab where the **Azure Portal** is open and search for **SQL Server - Azure Arc**.
 If you are already on the **SQL Server - Azure Arc** page, you will have to the Refresh tab.
 On that page, you will see one resource **SQLVM2012** that we just created using the PowerShell script in the previous step.

     ![](media/arc-sqlvm2012.png)